Grimy Times

 The maximum penalties for involuntary manslaughter are 8 years of imprisonment, a $250,000 fine, and three years of supervised release.
 The penalties for possession of an unlawful firearm are 10 years of imprisonment, a $10,000 fine, and three years of supervised release.

-The charging documents are merely accusations, and defendants are presumed innocent until proven guilty beyond a reasonable doubt.
+The charging documents are mere accusations, and Sharp is presumed innocent until proven guilty beyond a reasonable doubt.

 Key Facts